 Not yet.
 An interest list is different than a waitlist.
 Placement on the interest list enables people who want to be considered for a home at Tungsten Village to receive email updates about the construction and application/waitlist processes when this information becomes available.
 Those interested in living in a Tungsten Village home need to complete an application to be placed on a waitlist to have their eligibility determined for a home when one becomes available.
 BCHA is managing three waitlists for Tungsten Village, one for each (1-, 2-, and 3-) bedroom size.

 You may sign up for the interest list on the Boulder County website, here: Tungsten Village Interest List (or visit www.BoulderCounty.org and search for “Tungsten Village Interest List”).
 Once the application becomes available, it will be hosted on Boulder County Connect at www.TungstenVillage.com, and the interest list will no longer be active.
 Again, it’s important to note that everyone on the interest list at that time will be notified that the application is available on Boulder County Connect.

 APPLICATION AND WAITLISTS

-People who have a disability and are unable to get to an assistance center may request a reasonable accommodation to complete an application by leaving a voice message at 720-564-2274 (or emailing email@example.com).
-Staff will return your call and either complete your application over the phone, with your guidance, or find an alternative solution to meet your needs.
+People who have a disability and need application assistance may request a reasonable accommodation to complete an application by calling (720) 564-2267 option 1 or emailing BCHALeasing@bouldercounty.org.
+Staff will return your call or email and either complete your application over the phone, with your guidance, or find an alternative solution to meet your needs.

 There will be two application processes for Tungsten Village; one for general applicants and one for applicants who want to apply for one of the six homes offering subsidized rent.
 While one application will contain opportunities for both, applications for a subsidized home will only be open for one day while the general application will be open for the long-term.
 While each application has its requirements -many overlapping- anyone may apply using one or both of them.